-January 6th is The Three Kings Day (also known as the Magic or Three Wise Men) and is one of the most special and magical days of the year, my favorite day!
+January 6th is The Three Kings Day in Spain (also known as the Magic or Three Wise Men) and is one of the most special and magical days of the year, my favorite day!
 Unlike Christmas Eve and New Year’s Eve, you may have never heard of this because it’s celebrated in very few countries.

 The Three Kings: who are they?

 Many compare this day to Christmas in other countries, saying that the Three Kings are “our” Santa Claus.
 Well, it’s true they are similar in that they bring gifts to children, but there are also many differences.

 You may be wondering if Santa Claus doesn’t come to Spain on Christmas Day and the truth is that the answer isn’t easy.
 Traditionally, no. However, in recent years the situation has changed a bit.

 Our winter holidays usually start around December 18th and end after Three Kings Day around January 8th.

 So, if children get their gifts on the 6th, they barely have any time to play with them and have fun before they go back to school.
 This is why many families prefer to give and receive all or part of their gifts on December 25th.

 Let’s go back to Three Kings Day.
 The original story said that on January 6th the Three Kings (Melchior, Gaspar and Balthazar) visited the baby Jesus in the Nativity scene in Bethlehem to celebrate his birth and give him three gifts (gold, incense and myrrh).

 Likewise, if a child has been good during the year, on the 6th he’ll receive gifts from the Kings.
 But what if you’ve been bad?
 In that case, when you wake up you’ll only have received coal (which these days can be made of sugar).

 But we’re getting ahead of events, because before to the Three Kings Day and the opening of the gifts, there’s much to prepare.